SciRooPlot/SciRooPlot/README.md

 // first you need to define the data sources that should be available for your plots plotManager.AddInputDataFiles("inputIdentifierA", {"/path/to/file/a.root", "/path/to/file/a2.root"});
-// instead of adding the whole root file, you can also specify a sub-list or sub-folder in the file: plotManager.AddInputDataFiles("inputIdentifierB", {"/path/to/file/b.root:sub/list/or/dir"});
+// instead of adding the whole root file, you can also specify a sub-list or sub-folder within the file: plotManager.AddInputDataFiles("inputIdentifierB", {"/path/to/file/b.root:sub/list/or/dir"});
 // the paths may contain any environment variable defined in your shell: plotManager.AddInputDataFiles("inputIdentifierC", {"${HOME}/myRootFiles/b2.root"});